esm-tools/esm_tools/docs/recipes/use_own_namelist.rst

    <https://github.com/esm-tools/esm_tools/tree/release/namelists>`_.

-In your runscript, you can instruct `ESM-Tools` to substitute a given default namelist by `ESM-Tools` by a namelist of your choice.
+In your runscript, you can instruct `ESM-Tools` to substitute a given default namelist by a namelist of your choice.

-1. Search for the ``config_sources`` variable inside the configuration file of the model you are trying to run, and then, identify the "key" containing the path to the namelist to modify.
+1. Search for the ``config_sources`` variable inside the configuration file of the model you are trying to run, and then, identify the "key" containing the path to the default namelist.

 2. In your runscript, indented in the corresponding model section, add an ``add_config_sources`` section, containing a variable whose "key" is the one of step 1, and the value is the path of the new namelist.